gongyisheng/writings/content/posts/short_story/trail/index.md

 I never thought I’d have such a tragic moment, all my subtle, long-tortured assumptions fell away in this moment, and I began to feel ashamed, angry and wanted to insist that she had betrayed me.
 So I said, “You’re not; you’re in love with him, are you?”
 She tensed up and said, “No, not at all.”
 I was speechless for a moment, and at that moment, I began to understand that I could indeed reach the ending I had envisioned, but I had missed the end I wanted most.
 The words were out, and I had no choice but to save face.
 I insisted, “You are, you are, I saw it, you are.”
 She whimpered and whimpered as if she had never expected this day.
 I bowed my head and ruthlessly refused her request repeatedly, knowing that I had missed her and that I would get this ending the moment I took the liberty of telling my friends that it was no longer possible for us.
 Fortunately, everything was still within the assumption, and what was beyond the premises, I didn’t expect to get.

 So with the judge’s verdict, we each got up and left.
 It was now late in the fall evening, and a few occasional rays of light came through the warehouse windows and fell on the high walls of the guardhouse, making the whole path seem somewhat brighter.
 The moment I walked down the gymnasium, I saw the graffiti on that wall, which turned out to be bold black, “Get drunk with wine every day, long live the emperor.”
 I silently wiped away my tears, got on my bike, and walked up the road one last time, intoxicated by the autumn breeze.
 I turned two intersections, crossed a bright tunnel of standing water, and returned to the factory where I worked.
 I saw the sunset, which had never been so vivid, spilling over the factory’s vast, rusty iron pipes.
-Droplets of water fell in shallow, golden ponds, making me almost forget that this place had a long military rule.
+Droplets of water fell in shallow, golden ponds, making me almost forget that this place had a long time of military rule.

 Feb 2022